Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: Introduction

 \section{Introduction}

-Two puzzles have engaged Galactic astronomers for over twenty years, and an unambiguous answer would be a crucial milestone in understanding the mechanisms that have shaped our Milky Way (MW): \begin{enumerate}[leftmargin=*,topsep=1ex,itemsep=1ex,label=(\arabic*)] \item What is the value of the Galactic bar's pattern speed, $\Omega_\text{bar}$? \item Which features observed in the local stellar phase-space are due to bar resonances? \end{enumerate} These two aspects of the Galactic structure are coupled via the resonance condition
+Two puzzles have engaged Galactic astronomers for over two decades, and an unambiguous answer would be a milestone in understanding the mechanisms that have shaped our Milky Way (MW): \begin{enumerate}[leftmargin=*,topsep=1ex,itemsep=1ex,label=(\arabic*)] \item What is the value of the Galactic bar's pattern speed, $\Omega_\text{bar}$? \item Which features observed in the local stellar phase-space are due to bar resonances? \end{enumerate} These two aspects of the Galactic structure are coupled via the resonance condition